brownralex/odin-recipes/README.md

 # odin-recipes
 ## Introduction
-Creating a recipe website using the new skills that I just learned using HTML.
-I have learned about the basics of HTML including basic text and image elements and attributes
+Creating a recipe website that contains a home page amd 3 recipe pages
+### First Iteration
+Created all 3 pages and linked them from and to the homepage.
+All formatting and linking was done via HTML.